-The statistics are overwhelming; nearly 50% of strategic vendor/provider relationships end in failure.
+The statistics are overwhelming; nearly 50% of strategic vendor relationships end in failure.

-If matters have come to a head and no matter what you’ve tried, your strategic vendor is simply unable to achieve the business outcomes you expected, then you may have no other option but to terminate the relationship between you.
+If matters have come to a head and no matter what you’ve tried, your strategic vendor is simply unable to achieve the business outcomes you expected, then you may have no other option but to terminate your vendor relationship.
 Your own common sense will tell you, you should never consider terminating an outsourcing relationship early.
 There are usually mechanisms to rebuild both performance and trust.
 Sometimes, it might even need an independent pair of eyes to find the underlying cause of the non-performance and to help you work out how these might get addressed, without the need to terminate.

 Step 1: Are you sure you need to terminate? (pages 6-8)